 There are several types of ablation:

-Possible side effects after ablation therapy include abdominal pain, infection in the liver, and bleeding into the chest cavity or abdomen.
+Possible side effects after ablation therapy include abdominal (belly) pain, infection in the liver, and bleeding into the chest cavity or abdomen.
 Serious complications are uncommon, but they can happen.

 The liver is unusual in that it has 2 blood supplies.
 Most normal liver cells are fed by branches of the portal vein, whereas cancer cells in the liver are usually fed by branches of the hepatic artery.
 Blocking the branch of the hepatic artery feeding the tumor helps kill off the cancer cells, but it leaves most of the healthy liver cells unharmed because they get their blood supply from the portal vein.

-Possible complications after embolization include abdominal pain, fever, nausea, infection in the liver, gallbladder inflammation, and blood clots in the main blood vessels of the liver.
-Because healthy liver tissue can be affected, there is a risk that liver function will get worse after embolization.
+Possible complications after embolization include abdominal (belly) pain, fever, nausea, infection in the liver, gallbladder inflammation, and blood clots in the main blood vessels of the liver.
+Because healthy liver tissue can be affected, there is a risk that liver function will get worse after treatment.
 This risk is higher if a large branch of the hepatic artery is embolized.
 Serious complications are not common, but they are possible.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.